 As a graduate of the MoDE, you will have a firm foundation in ethics and the know-how to organize, plan and run a business, both profit and non-profit.
 You will learn how to analyze markets and to establish an economically sustainable unit that integrates the promises of democracy and human rights with digital technologies.

-The ideal project for applying to the MoDE is digital, creative and promises to contribute to making the world a better place.
+The ideal project for applying for the MoDE is digital, creative and promises to contribute to making the world a better place.
 It puts you in the driver’s seat of a non-profit, not-for-profit or profit-oriented entrepreneurship.
-Your project could be a platform offering services, a tool for solving real-world problems, an algorithm fostering a fair distribution of some scarce resource, or any other entity that is worth working for.
+Your project could be a platform offering services, a tool for solving real-world problems, an algorithm fostering a fair distribution of a scarce resource, or any other entity that is worth working on.
 You do not need to have a proper business plan, well-reasoned ideas about your entity’s legal set-up or a team that is capable of implementing it.
-Although it is no mistake to have thought about those issues (even less so to have answers and to report them), we do not require them.
+Although it is no mistake to have thought about these issues (even less so to have answers and to report them), we do not require them.
 We will help you develop them during your stay at ENS.
 It is more important for us that you have an innovative entrepreneurial idea and that you believe enough in it to convince us of its merits.
 We are looking forward to learning from you and to offering our help in realizing your ideas!